yqz5514/Machine-Learning-AI-Engineer/MLOps and MLSD/ReadingNotes/DMLS/ch5-feature-engineer-1&2common-FE-operations-misisng-values.md

-# 📌 Designing Machine Learning Systems - Chapter 5.1–5.2: Feature Engineering (Part 1)
+# 📌 Designing Machine Learning Systems - Chapter 5.1–5.2: Feature Engineering (Part 1-missing value)

 ## 📌 Chapter 5 Overview: What is Feature Engineering?
 - **Definition**: Feature engineering is the process of selecting and transforming raw data into meaningful inputs that can be used by machine learning models.